jodyndaniel/biological-communities-ppr-wetlands-stochastic-vs-deterministic/README.md

-# Daniel, J., J. E. Gleason, K. Cottenie, and R. C. Rooney.
-2019.
-Stochastic and deterministic processes drive wetland community assembly cross a gradient of environmental filtering.
-Oikos 128:1158–1169. doi: 10.1111/oik.05987.
+# Stochastic and deterministic processes drive wetland community assembly cross a gradient of environmental filtering

 For this publication, I used sampling without replacement to deal with our unbalanced designed.
 We measured alpha (number of taxonomic groups per wetland), gamma (number of taxonomic groups per wetland class) and beta (how an individual wetland differed from all other wetlands in the taxonomic groups it supported) diversity.
 We also tested whether there was a difference in diversity based on wetland class.